PioSolver Review 2026: Is the GTO Solver Worth $249?

 Best PioSolver Alternatives in 2026

 The solver market is now dominated by a small group of major players.
-Here are some other options we still recommend.
+Here are the other options we still recommend.

-GTO Wizard is perfect for students who want immediate answers without having to spend money on hardware.
+GTO Wizard is perfect for students who want immediate answers without spending money on hardware.

 GTO+ is the budget pick.
 For $75, you get a working postflop solver, but the tree-building is weaker and the convergence slower.
-It’s a good fit for folks on the lower end of the NL100 range who are looking to get some solver experience without having to make a full Pio commitment.
+It’s a good fit for folks on the lower end of NL100 who want some solver experience without the full Pio commitment.

-MonkerSolver is the go-to choice for PLO and multi-way pots.
-PioSolver doesn’t do well with three-way trees.
+MonkerSolver is the go-to choice for PLO and multi-way pots, where PioSolver’s three-way tree handling falls short.
 If you grind PLO or play multi-way games, MonkerSolver is the way to go at €499.

 Simple Postflop has lost market share.
-It’s been solid for years, but development has slowed down.
+It’s been solid for years, but development has slowed.
 We don’t actively recommend it in 2026.

 How to Get Started: Buying, Installing, First 3 Hours